tyom/stratum/README.md

     $grid-guides-opacity:    .8     !default
     $grid-guides-position:   back   !default

 You can enable the grid guides from settings or by setting the `.show-grid` class on the container you wish to attach the guides to.
 Custom colour and opacity can be alse specified in settings.
-It is also possible to move grid in front of the container (to see throught it).
-Also done by using the `.show-grid.front` class.

-    $grid-display-column-sizes: true

-This will display column sizes on each coloumn.

 ### Scaffolding